Report of the Supervisory Board

 The annual financial statements of Salzgitter AG, the consolidated financial statements of the Group, the combined management report on the company and the Group, the Executive Board’s proposals for the appropriation of retained earnings, as well as the auditor’s reports were available to the Supervisory Board for examination.
 The representatives of the independent auditor took part in the discussions of the annual financial statements and the consolidated financial statements and elaborated on the most important findings of their audit.

-Based on the final results of its own examination of the annual financial statements at company and at Group level and the combined management report, the Supervisory Board did not raise any objections.
+Based on the final results of its own examination of the annual financial statements at company and at group level and the combined management report, the Supervisory Board did not raise any objections.
 The Board therefore approved the findings of the auditor's review and ratified the annual financial statements and the consolidated financial statements.
 The annual financial statements are thereby adopted.
-The Supervisory Board gave its approval to the proposal made by the Executive Board on the appropriation of retained earnings.
+Following its deliberations, the Supervisory Board gave its approval to the proposal made by the Executive Board on the appropriation of retained earnings.

-In its meeting on March 20, 2025, the Supervisory Board also consulted on the topic of the separate, non-financial report on the Group for 2024.
-In view of the fact that the Corporate Sustainability Reporting Directive had so far not been enacted in German law, the Executive Board determined at an earlier date in in-depth consultation with the Audit Committee’s chairman which standards should be applied when drawing up this report.
-Prior to the meeting of the Supervisory Board, EY GmbH & Co.
-KG Wirtschaftsprüfungsgesellschaft, Hanover, mandated by the Supervisory Board, examined the non-financial report on the Group to obtain limited assurance (Opinion).
-The auditor confirmed that no matters came to its attention that would cause it to believe that the report had not been prepared in all material respects in accordance with Sections 315b, 315c of the German Civil Code in conjunction with the requirements set out under Article 8 of the Directive (EU) 2020/852.
+In its meeting on March 19, 2026, the Supervisory Board also consulted on the topic of the 2025 sustainability statement.
+Prior to this Supervisory Board meeting, EY GmbH & Co.
+KG Wirtschaftsprüfungsgesellschaft, Hanover, mandated by the Supervisory Board, examined it to obtain limited assurance (Opinion).
+The auditor confirmed that no matters came to its attention that would cause it to believe that the statement had not been prepared in all material respects in accordance with Sections 315b, 315c of the German Civil Code (HGB) in conjunction with the requirements set out under Article 8 of the Directive (EU) 2020/852.

 Changes to the Supervisory Board

-There were no changes to the Supervisory Board in the financial year 2024.
+The following changes in the composition of the Supervisory Board took place in the financial year 2025.

 Changes to the Executive Board